officialpiyush/modmail-plugins/translator/README.md

 # How To Install?

-* To Install this plugin, just run the following command - `<your_prefix>plugins add officialpiyush/modmail-plugins/translator` and you are good to go!
+* To Install this plugin just run the following command - `<your_prefix>plugins add officialpiyush/modmail-plugins/translator` and you are good to go!

 # Support

-* All Support for this plugin is provided in my server - [Discord Invite Link](https://discord.gg/hzD72GE)
+* Support inquiries are handled in my server - [Discord Invite Link](https://discord.gg/hzD72GE)

 # Commands